launchdarkly/java-server-sdk/CONTRIBUTING.md

 Testing Proxy Settings
 ==================
-This is currently a manual process.
-These instructions are not complete.
-For Mac OS 10.11 using Squid Proxy 3.5.6 (newer versions were found to be problematic)

 Installation is your own journey, but your squid.conf file should have auth/access sections that look something like this:

 ```